k3s-ia-lab/infra/README.md

 # UaiSo - Serious?
+(Why so serious?)

 Unchained Artificial Intelligence Stack/Sandbox Ops/Open -- Why so serious about AI?

+Just an AI playground with a nice hello world example.

+Easy to deploy, low hardware requirements, with nice tools to debug.

+It's possible to integrate LLM with MCP server (like ssh and playright), RAG, VectorDB, and **much more**.

 ---

-This project contains k3s (lightweight Kubernetes) deployment manifests for my home lab setup.
+This project contains k3s (lightweight Kubernetes) deployment manifests for a home lab setup.

 # Integration between XMPP, n8n, and AI (Ollama)

 This project not only provisions services in the K3s cluster but also demonstrates how they can work together to create a complete experience:

-You can use any XMPP client (such as Pidgin, Gajim Dino, web-xmpp) to connect to the Openfire server.
+You can use any XMPP client (such as Pidgin, Gajim Dino) to connect to the Openfire server.
+Web-xmpp included inside openfire, no need to install xmpp client to test.

 A n8n workflow acts as a bridge, receiving messages from the user and sending them to the LLM running on Ollama, then returning the response directly in the chat.